Frosthaven/zmk-config/README.md

 ## Typing Layer

-Layer 0 (`COL-DH`), is the default typing layer layout.
-You can change the layout at any time by activating an alternate one on the right side of the `SYSTEM` layer.
+- Layer 0 (`COL-DH`), is the default typing layer layout.
+- You can change the layout by clicking an alternate one on the right side of the `SYSTEM` layer.

-All supported typing layers can be viewed [here](LAYOUTS.md).
+- All supported typing layer layouts can be viewed [here](LAYOUTS.md).

 ![Layer 0](/visual/v7/LAYER0.png)